drupal-entity-training/event/index.md

   Note that you are redirected to the path and that the attendee is correctly displayed.

+The event entities are feature complete for our purposes as of now.

 ### Storing dynamic data in configuration

-#### Create an entity class

 Apart from content entities there is a second type of entities in Drupal, the configuration entities.
 These have a machine-readable string ID and can be deployed between different environments along with the rest of the site configuration.

+#### Create an entity class

-While there are some distinctions creating a configuration entity type is very similar to creating a content entity type as it was done above.
+While there are some distinctions, creating a configuration entity type is very similar to creating a content entity type.

 * Create a `src/Entity/EventType.php` with the following: